Uber licence renewal turned down

 Uber has had its application to renew its private hire operator licence in Brighton and Hove turned down.

-Brighton and Hove City Council's licensing panel said it had "significant concerns" about the car hailing app's 2016 data breach.
+Brighton and Hove City Council's licensing panel said it had "significant concerns" about the car hailing app's data breach in 2016.

 It was also concerned at its commitment to use only Brighton and Hove licensed drivers in the city.